 A word study is a Bible study method that involves studying a particular word within the context of Scripture.
 Here are five steps you can implement to do your own word study to dive deeper into the life-changing truths of God’s Word!

 How to do a Word Study

 1. Choose a Word

 If there is a word you come across while reading your Bible that you would like to study in more depth, write that word down.
-Many people during the new year like to choose one word to focus on.
-Words like grace.
-Hope.
-Favor.
-Flourish.
-There are so many sparkling jewels within scripture to discover!
+Many people during the new year like to choose one word to focus on–words like grace, hope, favor, or flourish.
+There are so many sparkling jewels within Scripture to discover!